This Sporting Life

-This Sporting Life is a 1963 British kitchen sink drama film directed by Lindsay Anderson.
-Based on the 1960 novel of the same name by David Storey, which won the 1960 Macmillan Fiction Award, it recounts the story of a rugby league footballer in Wakefield, a mining city in Yorkshire, whose romantic life is not as successful as his sporting life.
-Storey, a former professional rugby league footballer, also wrote the screenplay.
+This Sporting Life is a 1963 British kitchen sink drama film directed by Lindsay Anderson, and adapted by David Storey from his 1960 novel.
+It stars Richard Harris, Rachel Roberts, William Hartnell, and Alan Badel.
+Harris, in his first starring role, portrays a rugby league footballer in Wakefield, a mining city in Yorkshire, whose romantic life is not as successful as his sporting life.